deta/space-docs/src/content/docs/publish/growing-your-app.md

 ### Community Calls

 Deta also hosts community calls on a periodic basis.
 All community calls include a demo component, where the floor is open to community members who want to demo.
-This is a great opportunity to show what you’re building, promote your app, and get live feedback from the Deta Team and community.
+This is a great opportunity to show what you're building, promote your app, and get live feedback from the Deta Team and community.

 Keep your eyes peeled for the next community call by [joining the Deta Discord](https://go.deta.dev/discord), and reading the Deta Space Newsletter.
 Then make sure to show up, ready to demo your app live!